Coronavirus in Florida: State reports over 1.3K new cases, 36 deaths in latest update

-TAMPA (WFLA) – The number of coronavirus cases and coronavirus-related deaths continue to rise in Florida this week as testing continues.
+TAMPA (WFLA) – The Florida Dept. of Health reported over 1,300 more positive cases of COVID-19 Wednesday.

-New numbers released by the Florida Department of Health officials Wednesday show the state has a total of 58,764 cases.
+New numbers released by state health officials Wednesday morning show the state has a total of 67,371 cases, up 1,371 since Tuesday.

+Florida has seen an increase of over 1,000 cases of coronavirus in seven of the last eight days.

+The death toll increased to 2,801 Wednesday, as 36 additional deaths were reported.
+Hospitalizations across the state sit at 11,345.

-A total of 1,832,412 people have been diagnosed with coronavirus in the United States.
-The country has seen 106,198 deaths.
+Over 1.9 million people have been diagnosed with coronavirus in the United States and the country has seen over 112,000 deaths.

 Here is a county-by-county breakdown of cases across Tampa Bay: